2016 is over, you may think you missed something important? Don't worry, we are going to review what were the main trends.

-It let developers create what is called Progressive Web Applications (or PWA): web application that run offline, using a technology called Service Worker, read this article from Nicolás Bevacqua.
+It lets developers create what is called Progressive Web Applications (or PWA): web applications that run offline, using a technology called Service Worker, for more information you can read this article from Nicolás Bevacqua.

 Next.js, created by the busy folks from Zeit, has a server-side rendering feature that can be used to create universal applications (or isomorphic applications, as we used to say in 2015), that is to say applications that run more or less with the same code client AND server-side.

 With React Native, from the same code base, you can build iOS and Android real native mobile applications, using concepts familiar to React developers.
 To know more about building applications for both iOS and Android, read this tutorial.

 Other solutions, based on Cordova, used to rely on Webview to render the screens and were not as efficient as a native solution.
 "Write Once Run Everywhere"...
 This is a developer's dream came true!